thecatfix/thecatfix/README.md

 I find solace in humor, drawing parallels with The Dude's unflappable quest in 'The Big Lebowski.'
-Much like his comical yet determined search for Jackie Treehorns money in his toilet while under duress, I too delved deeper, undeterred by the metaphorical dunking of learning code under pressure.
+Much like his comical yet determined search for Jackie Treehorns money in his toilet while under duress, I too will delve deeper, undeterred by the metaphorical dunking of concepts and code I don't understand.

+'It’s down there somewhere, let me take another look,'

 ![Its_down_there_somewhere](https://github.com/thecatfix/gifs/blob/main/wheresthemoney.gif)